nqnm/Colorful/.github/README.md

 4. `[i]` = Information to solve the error

 The installation can take a while because it downloads a lot of things.
 The time that it takes to finish will depend mostly on your internet download bandwidth provided by your ISP.

-A log is also created for troubleshooting purposes.

 3. Reboot the machine (required):